deletosh/alfred-bluesky/readme.md

 - Never share your app password
 - The workflow only communicates with Bluesky's official API
-- Credentials are stored securely in:
+- Credentials are stored securely in Alfred's workflow configuration
-  - Environment variables (Option A)
-  - Local file system (Option B) at `~/.bluesky-credentials.json`
 - Only uses app passwords, never your main Bluesky password

 ## Contributing